sekoyo/react-image-crop/README.md

 #### onChange(crop) (optional)

 A callback which happens for every change of the crop (i.e. many times as you are dragging/resizing).
-Passes the current crop object.
+Passes the current crop state object.

 #### onComplete(crop) (optional)

 A callback which happens after a resize, drag, or nudge.
-Passes the current crop object.
+Passes the current crop state object.